Crow's Feet: Life As We Age

 So what are some examples of how with younger women, we can be honest about aging?

 I think we can be honest about it in inspiring ways.
-I had an interview with this young woman for the Wall Street Journal; she was doing something on fitness.
+I had an interview with this young woman for the Wall Street Journal; she was doing something about fitness.
 I was talking about what I call graceful fitness that arises from creative responses to some of the challenges of aging.
 Responses that stem from the pattern of your daily life that aren't of that discipline and going to a gym.
 And I talked about how I have arthritis in my knees, and I can no longer run.
 And I loved the feeling of running.
 It made me feel so free.
 My hair would glow.
 The wind was happening when you hit that zone of running.
 It's just amazing.
 And one of the things that I started doing is, I'm cycling now.
 And so I can still have that wind in my hair, I can still get in my zone, I can still have all the pleasure, but I'm not hurting my knees.
 And I think that's the story we have to tell.

 And I was thinking, we have to start talking to young women about those things and stop lying to them.
 Right?
 That this is all uphill, we can do anything we want.
 And aging is great.
 And, you know, it's the best time of life.
 But if we don't talk about the other part, then they won't plan for it.
 And society won't help us.
 And it really to me is, how are you going to think about it, number one, and then how are you going to respond to it?
 And so I think we've skewed in our attempt to confront ageism, we've gone too far.
 So I think we really have to be honest.
 And that's how I see my role now.
 And that's how I am talking about aging, I'm going to continue to talk about aging.